RalphEST/mit6.8610-project/README.md

 Ralph Estanboulieh, Yepeng Huang, Shuvom Sadhuka, Shashata Sawmya

 ### Description
-Using Transformers, transfer learning, and biologically-informed attention to predict clinical phenotypes in the UK Biobank.
+Using Transformers, transfer learning, and biologically-informed attention to predict clinical phenotypes from genomic variation in the UK Biobank.